PhilGabardo/Pascal-Pretty-Printer/README.md

 program = "program" ident ";"declarations CompoundStatement.
 ```

-The beautifier reads a Pascal0 program from standard inputand writes the same program to standard output, but with systematic indentation of the control structures and declarations.
+The beautifier reads a Pascal0 program from standard input and writes the same program to standard output, but with systematic indentation of the control structures and declarations.
 That is, bracketed constructs like begin-end and if-then-else should be indented in a readable way:
 * Expressions are assumed to fit on one line and are output without reformatting.
 * Statements, declarations, and types may go over several lines and need to be broken and indented.
 All statements start a new line.
 * Assignments and procedure calls are assumed to fit on one line.